 Take your studies out of the classroom and apply the skills you’ve learned in an actual work situation.
-All fourth year Communication Studies students can take this course, which allows you to apply for an unpaid position within an organization and work part-time for course credit.
+All fourth year Communication & Media Studies students can take this course, which allows you to apply for an unpaid position within an organization and work part-time for course credit.
 You’ll get hands-on experience, opportunities to network with people working in our field, and insight into the kinds of employment positions and activities you might encounter after graduation.

 If you are interested in gaining experience in the workplace while earning credits, this course is for you!